Blueberry Lemon Crumble Muffins

 Erin Parker, The Speckled Palate

-Perfect for Father's Day or any summer morning, Blueberry Lemon Crumble Muffins sing of seasonal flavors.
-These dairy-free muffins are easy to make and even easier to consume.
-Slightly sweet with a pop of lemony goodness and topped with a crunchy crumble, Blueberry Lemon Crumble Muffins are sure to become a family favorite in no time!
+Perfect for any summer morning, these Lemon Blueberry Muffins with Streusel Topping sing of seasonal flavors.
+These (surprisingly) dairy-free muffins are easy to make and even easier to consume.
+Slightly sweet with a pop of lemony goodness and topped with a crunchy crumble, these fruity muffins are sure to become a family favorite in no time.

 5 from 1 vote